DCS-gRPC/Scribe/README.md

 `DCScribe.exe`

 ### Installing as a service

+Note: Before installing as a service make sure DCScribe runs correctly when run from the command-line (Or by clicking `DCScribe.exe`)

 DCScribe can be installed as a Windows Service.
 To do so run the following command in a powershell window with administrative privileges.
 Make sure